openlawteam/tribute-contracts/docs/adapters/Configuration.md

 - check that caller is valid member
 - check that proposalId exists
-- check that status is in progress
 - check that proposal passed
 - for each key and value, set it in the configuration for this DAO
-- set configuration status to done
 - process proposal

 ## Adapter state